John Callaway: Early life

 John Callaway was born and raised in New Martinsville, West Virginia, in 1936.
-While growing up John's father owned a weekly newspaper.
+While John was growing up, his father owned a weekly newspaper.
 After his father became ill, hospital bills left him unable to help pay for college.
 Callaway had already accrued $800 in loans and a job as a dishwasher could not cover his expenses.
 He dropped out of Ohio Wesleyan University after a little more than a year in college, telling the dean that he was dropping out of school temporarily and was hoping to earn enough money at the steel mills in the Chicago area to pay for the remainder of his college studies.
 The dean gave him $50, almost all of which was spent until he had only 71 cents left.
 He hitchhiked to Chicago through Ohio and Indiana, and was given a train ticket on the South Shore Line, arriving at Randolph Street Station on February 6, 1956, with the 71 cents in his pocket and immediately fell in love with the city.

 He worked in a series of odd jobs, and was told that the steel mill idea wouldn't work out.
 He took acting classes at night, which lasted until his instructor told him "Callaway, you're the worst actor I've ever had the pleasure of working with."
 He went on to tell him about a position that would fit with his father's career, where reporters could enjoy the free food available at political dinners.